Terraform

 • Managing traffic to and from Lambda functions and more

-Their usage is not limited to the above examples but extends to NAT Gateways, ECS, EKS, Code Build, and more.
+Their usage extends to NAT Gateways, ECS, EKS, Code Build, and more.

 It is already evident that security groups are crucial for network security.
 As mentioned earlier, security groups are one of two security features available to control traffic in your VPC.
 NACLs are the other type.
 To better configure network security, it is important to understand how security groups are different from NACLs and when to use what.

-Before we get into how security groups differ from NACLs, let us quickly understand what NACLs are.
+Before we get into how security groups differ from NACLs, let us explain quickly what NACLs are.

-NACLs can help to improve a VPC’s security posture as they filter traffic regardless of whether a security group is associated with resources or not.
+NACLs can help improve a VPC’s security posture by filtering traffic regardless of whether a security group is associated with resources.

 Network access control list